BlockchainCommons/XID-Quickstart/tutorials/03-self-attestation-with-xids.md

 7. **Fair Witness Principles at Scale**: Consistently applying proper context, limitations, and verification methods across all attestation types.

+8. **Value and Ethics Integration**: Including public interest attestations that demonstrate alignment with project values.

+9. **Risk-Aware Disclosure**: Carefully assessing the privacy risks of different attestation types and using appropriate mitigations.

 This approach enables Amira to build comprehensive trust frameworks without revealing her identity, using cryptographic verification and selective disclosure to control what information is shared with whom.

+### Theory to Practice: Attestation Frameworks and Fair Witnessing

+The self-attestation framework you've just implemented demonstrates several advanced identity concepts:

+1. **Fair Witnessing**: By documenting specific technical skills with verifiable evidence, you've implemented the **Fair Witness approach** to attestations.
+This includes separating observed facts from interpretations, documenting methodology, and acknowledging limitations - creating attestations that others can evaluate on their merits.
+   > **Historical Context**: The term "Fair Witness" comes from Robert Heinlein's "Stranger in a Strange Land," describing individuals trained to observe events objectively and report exactly what they see without interpretation or bias.

+2. **Evidence Commitments**: The links to project contributions and education implement **evidence commitments** - cryptographically verifiable references to external evidence that support claims without requiring disclosure of personal identity.
+These provide objective anchors that others can independently validate.
+   > **Why this matters**: Unlike simple claims ("I know security"), evidence commitments provide a verifiable basis for assertions, allowing others to independently validate claims without requiring disclosure of personal identity.

+3. **Multi-Dimensional Trust Framework**: The different types of attestations (education, skills, risk assessment) implement a **comprehensive trust framework**.
+Unlike flat credential systems, this approach provides multiple perspectives that collectively build a nuanced participation profile.
+   > **Real-World Analogy**: This is similar to how employers assess candidates through multiple dimensions: formal credentials, skills tests, previous work products, and reference checks.
+Each dimension provides a different perspective on capabilities.

+4. **Contextual Disclosure Through Elision**: The different elided views you created implement **proportional disclosure** - sharing only what's relevant for a specific audience or context.
+This supports the data minimization principle while still allowing verification of the information shared.
+   > **Cross-Tutorial Connection**: This builds on the elision concept from Tutorial #2, but applies it specifically to create audience-appropriate views of attestations.
+In Tutorial #4, you'll extend this to manage peer endorsements with similar contextual disclosure.

+5. **Progressive Trust Development**: The framework allows BWHacker to start with minimal disclosure (the public view) and progressively reveal more information as relationships develop.
+This implements **graduated information disclosure**, where trust and disclosure increase in tandem throughout a relationship.

+6. **Risk-Reward Assessment**: By creating different views for different audiences, BWHacker is implementing a **risk-reward calculus** - carefully weighing the benefits of additional disclosure against potential privacy risks for each specific context.

+These attestation concepts enable BWHacker to build credible, verifiable trust without compromising her pseudonymity, combining the benefits of traditional credentialing with the privacy advantages of self-sovereign identity.

 ## Next Steps

 In the next tutorial, we'll explore how Amira can further strengthen her professional identity through peer endorsements - attestations made by others that verify her claims and add additional trust signals to her pseudonymous identity.

+For a deeper understanding of how self-attestations fit into a broader pseudonymous participation strategy, explore the [Public Participation Profiles](../concepts/public-participation-profiles.md) concept, which explains the principles behind building trust while maintaining privacy.
+You can also see practical examples of different attestation types in [Public Participation Profile Examples](../concepts/public-participation-profile-examples.md).

+## Example Scripts

+This tutorial has two accompanying scripts in the `examples/03-profile-xid` directory:

+1. **`create_self_attestation_framework.sh`**: Implements the advanced self-attestation framework exactly as shown in this tutorial, including the elision-based approach to selective disclosure.
+This is the primary script that matches the tutorial content.

+2. **`create_alternative_profile.sh`**: Demonstrates an alternative approach to progressive disclosure without using elision.
+Instead of selectively eliding parts of a single envelope, it creates separate profiles with different information levels.
+This script also includes additional fair witness practices and portfolio structures.

+Both approaches have their advantages:
+- The elision approach maintains cryptographic verifiability across all views
+- The separate profile approach provides more complete control over exactly what is included in each context

 ## Exercises